Neonsy/ScheduleOneInsights/Markdown/DISCLAIMER.md

 Neonsy has a deep respect for their work and are not attempting to compete with them.
 Rather, the project maintainers aim to offer an alternative approach with different features and a different user experience.

+> [!NOTE]
+> I (as is Neonsy) did just find out about the existence of [the new version](https://schedule1.tools).
+> It does make me question, whether this project is still necessary, but I think I'll keep it going for now.

 ## Use at Your Own Risk

 Users should be aware that: